James McArthur: Crystal Palace

 On 1 September 2014, McArthur signed a three-year contract with Crystal Palace after joining from Wigan Athletic for an undisclosed fee; due to a clause in his Wigan contract, his former club Hamilton received a sell-on fee from the Crystal Palace transfer, which they used to invest in the youth system through which the player had emerged.
 McArthur scored his first goal for Palace on 13 December, in a 1–1 draw against Stoke City.

 In February 2016, McArthur tore ankle ligaments in a 2–1 loss to AFC Bournemouth.
 He returned in time to take part in the 2016 FA Cup Final, which Crystal Palace lost 2–1 to Manchester United after extra time.

 In May 2018, having helped his club to maintain top division status for the fifth consecutive season of his spell at Selhurst Park, McArthur was recognised by the Premier League for reaching 200 appearances in the competition.
-James McCarthy joined Palace in 2019 and the pair resumed their midfield partnership for much of the next two seasons.
+James McCarthy joined Palace in 2019, reuniting the duo as they resumed their midfield partnership for much of the next two seasons.

-In June 2022, McArthur signed a contract extension keeping him at the club until 2023.
-On 24 May 2023, it was confirmed he would leave the club upon the expiry of his contract.
+In June 2022, McArthur signed a contract extension keeping him at the club until the summer of 2023.

+On 24 May 2023, Crystal Palace confirmed that he would leave the club upon the expiry of his contract, ending a nine-year long stay with the club.

 On 7 August 2023, McArthur announced his retirement from professional football.